Why Do Currencies Move In Vicious And Benign Circles?

 The index is hanging around its 40-year low.
 Remember, commodities are a dollar story.
 But this chart shows how much potential mean-reversion could occur in commodities if the dollar were to reverse.
 We're talking a significant multi-year trend and a huge profit opportunity.

-If the dollar turns, we'll buy up emerging markets and commodity linked assets hand over fist.
+If the dollar turns, we'll buy up emerging markets and commodity-linked assets hand over fist.

 Summary: